-There are 5 names in this directory beginning with the letter V.
+There are currently 5 names in this directory beginning with the letter V.

 Any number of devices that use suction to collect dirt and debris from the bottom and sides of a pool or spa.
 Most commonly, it is a vacuum head with wheels that attaches to a telepole and is connected to the suction line usually via the opening in the skimmer.
 It must be moved about by a person, and debris is collected in the filter.
 See also Automatic Pool Cleaner.